somedatapacket/docs.humio.com/content/widgets/sankey.md

 ## Usage

-The Sankey widget is must easily used with its companion query function {{< function "sankey" >}}.
+The Sankey widget is most easily used with its companion query function {{< function "sankey" >}}.
 But can easily be used simply by ensuring the input fields are named as expected.

 ### Example 1: Network Traffic